My journey to shirtmaking has been anything but conventional.

 Craft & Approach

 Unable to find shirts that fit both in proportion and sensibility, I began making my own.
-What started as a private pursuit gradually extended to friends and family, and has since evolved into a dedicated practice of bespoke tailoring.
+What started as a private pursuit gradually extended to friends and family, and has since evolved into a dedicated practice of bespoke shirtmaking.